aledivu/terraforming-opsman-securely/README.md

 - Tagged resources

 Note: This is not an exhaustive list of resources created, this will vary depending of your arguments and what you're deploying.

+This is to tighten the security of the original [terraform scripts][terraform scripts][https://github.com/pivotal-cf/terraforming-aws] in two ways:
+- Enabling terraform scripts to use EC2 Roles instead of IAM Users [modified parts][https://github.com/aledivu/terraforming-opsman-securely/README.md#ec2-roles-instead-of-iam-users]
+- Deploying OpsMan in a private subnet[modified parts][https://github.com/aledivu/terraforming-opsman-securely/README.md#opsman-in-private-subnet].

 ## Prerequisites